As Seen in Cary Magazine:

 - Assistive listening and communication devices for when hearing aids are not enough or for when you are not wearing your hearing aids at night.
 Examples of assistive devices include items to help you hear the phone/doorbell/alarm clock and for the telephone and television set.

-Dr. Polcari provides a private consultation with the patient and other family members or friends to help determine the individual’s hearing needs.
 The audiogram or hearing test is just part of the picture.
 Individuals with the same hearing loss report a wide variety of difficulty with hearing depending on their unique lifestyle, type of employment, and age.
 In general, the younger the individual with hearing loss, the more difficulty they will have with a lesser degree of hearing loss.
 Today’s amplification comes in a wide variety of sizes and technology.
 Patients who in the past were not considered to be amplification candidates may now have new technologies available to meet their hearing needs.
 Patients with mild hearing loss in the high frequencies used to be very difficult to fit.
 However, with today’s digital technology and open fittings, many of these patients are very happy with amplification.